Meet UMBC’s Goldwater Scholars

 Goldwater Scholar 2020

 Jordan Troutman is a Goldwater Scholar.
-Troutman currently serves as student commissioner for the Maryland Higher Education Commision (MHEC), and is committed to both research and leadership.
+Troutman currently serves as student commissioner for the Maryland Higher Education Commission (MHEC), and is committed to both research and leadership.
 His research, at the intersection of technology and policy, focuses on eliminating biases in computer algorithms.
 Troutman explains that artificial intelligence and machine learning have changed how the world operates in complex ways.
 Those impacts aren’t uniformly positive or equitable.
 Built by people, these technologies can include discriminatory biases that can impact how people are treated and cared for.

 Linda